 Step 11: Reinstalling pipework

-Now all the pipework and other fixtures that were originally removed from the walls can be reinstalled, and all openings where pipework extends through the render should be sealed.
+You can now reinstall all the pipework and other fixtures that you originally removed from the walls, and you should seal all openings where pipework extends through the render.

-After the external wall insulation has been installed, your window sills may need to be made deeper to allow for a thicker wall.
-This can be done using a window sill extension, or alternatively, you can add new wider sills on top.
+After installing the external wall insulation, you may need to make your window sills deeper to accommodate the thicker walls.
+You can do this by using a window sill extension or by adding new, wider sills on top.

 Additionally, you may require new or extended verge trims where the roof meets the wall to extend over the newly widened wall.